Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Our actions speak louder than words.
-As Abraham Lincoln said: "Example is not the main thing in influencing other people; it's the only thing."
-We need to set a good example if we want to be successful in our endeavors.
-We should strive to be role models who inspire and motivate others.
+Life is a precious gift that we must learn to cherish and appreciate.
+As Sid Caesar said: "In between goals is a thing called life, that has to be lived and enjoyed".
+We must take the time to enjoy the moments and appreciate the journey, not just the destination.

 <!-- </quote> -->